kmuto/review/doc/format.md

 Headings should not have any spaces before title; if line head has space, it is as paragraph.

-You should add emply lines between Paragraphs and Headings.
+You should add empty lines between Paragraphs and Headings.

 ## Column